Cultural conservatism: Russia

 In Russia, Russian culture has been defended by cultural conservatives on the grounds that the destruction of traditional values is undemocratic.

 United Kingdom

 In the 20th century, immigration to the United Kingdom gave rise to multicultural policies.
-However, ever since the beginning of the 21st century, the UK government has moved towards cultural conservatism and the assimilation of minority communities.
+However, a report from the University of York in 2010 stated that since the beginning of the 21st century the UK government moved towards cultural conservatism and the assimilation of minority communities.
 Opposition has grown to multicultural government policies, with some viewing it as a costly failure.
-After the 7 July 2005 London bombings, Conservative David Davis called such policies "outdated".
+After the 7 July 2005 London bombings, the Conservative politician David Davis called such policies "outdated".

 Ed West argues that the British establishment had blindly embraced multiculturalism without proper consideration of the downsides of ethnic diversity.
 According to cultural conservatives, while minority cultures are allowed to remain distinct, traditional British culture is abhorred for being exclusive and adapts to accommodate minorities, often without the consent of the local population.

 United States

 A prominent criticism by cultural conservatives in the United States is that multiculturalism undermines national unity, hinders social integration, and leads to the fragmentation of society.
 Samuel P. Huntington described multiculturalism as an anti-Western ideology that attacked the United States' inclusion in Western civilization, denied the existence of a common American culture, and promoted ethnic identities over national ones.

 Discussions to do with the conservation of American culture often involve definitional disputes.
 Some consider the United States as a nation of immigrants or "melting pot," others (such as David Hackett Fischer) argue that British immigrant cultures are responsible for the development of modern American culture and values.
 American cultural conservatives often claim that the culture is at risk due primarily to demographic change from immigration, as well as the influence of academia, which has produced increasingly left-wing alumni over time.
 Dinesh D'Souza argues that multiculturalism in American universities undermines the moral universalism that education once stood for.
 In particular, he criticized the growth of ethnic studies programs.